 You may notice in our photos that our cows have ear tags.
 This is an easy way for us to tell them apart and keep accurate records on them, including their health and pedigree information.
 We do this even though we can recognize many of our cattle just by their unique markings and personalities.
 We also tattoo our registered individuals in their left ears for a longer term identification method.
 And don’t worry, this process is not very painful, just like people getting their ears pierced!
 While we use their registered names and tag numbers for record keeping purposes, we do tend to nickname most of our animals.
 Sometimes we have themes and sometimes we just make it up as we go!

-We are hands on when they are born to see what they weigh, determine their gender, spray their umbilical cord to prevent infection, and band a few of our bull calves.
-This process is the least painful and invasive way to steer cattle, and they never realize what happened.
+We are hands on when they are born to see what they weigh, determine their gender, and treat their umbilical cord to prevent infection.
 If the weather is particularly bad, we do have barns that we can put our expectant mothers in, but we have found that our animals generally do better when left to calve in the fields.
 Our heifers do not have their first calves until they are 2 years old.

 We wean our calves around 5-9 months of age (depending on the year and how tight our calving season was).
 This is when they get their ear tags and tattoos, as well as vaccinations to protect them from some pretty nasty bugs.
 We also treat for flies and ticks.
 We also work our mature animals every year, keeping them up-to-date on their vaccines and fly/tick control as well.

 We know that people care about where their food comes from.
 Our meat is not filled with unnecessary grains, antibiotics, or hormones.
-We do treat our cattle with antibiotics when they are sick, but we make sure to reach the proper withdrawal periods before processing our steers to ensure that all the meat is completely safe for consumption.
-We also don’t treat our cattle or meat with any growth hormones or chemicals like what is often done for typical grocery store beef.
-Our steers are fed the same soybean hull pellets that we give our breeding stock.
+We do treat our cattle with antibiotics when they are sick, but we make sure to reach the proper withdrawal periods before processing our beef to ensure that all the meat is completely safe for consumption.
+We also don’t treat our meat with any chemical additives, like what is often done for grocery store beef.
+Our beef stock are fed the same soybean hull pellets that we give our breeding stock.
 This makes our meat 100% forage-fed, which is similar to grass-fed but with better flavoring, less cost than buying or farming larger amounts of hay, and a reduced impact to the ecosystem by upcycling natural byproducts produced from harvesting soy beans.

-To top it off, our steers are never kept in muddy, over-crowded feedlots that can lead to bruised meat.
-While cattle can be processed at any age, the best quality meat comes from animals around 15-18 months old that are 1200-1300 pounds, which is what we target.
+To top it off, our cattle are never kept in muddy, over-crowded feedlots that can lead to bruised meat.
+While cattle can be processed at any age, the best quality meat comes from animals around 15-18 months old that are around 1200 pounds, which is what we target.
 All our cattle are treated the same, so you can be assured that any meat you buy came from an animal that was well cared for.
-In fact, we are even Beef Quality Assurance Certified, which is a "nationally coordinated, state implemented program that provides systematic information to U.S. beef producers and beef consumers of how common-sense husbandry techniques can be coupled with accepted scientific knowledge to raise cattle under optimum management and environmental conditions."
+In fact, we are Beef Quality Assurance Certified, which is a "nationally coordinated, state implemented program that provides systematic information to U.S. beef producers and beef consumers of how common-sense husbandry techniques can be coupled with accepted scientific knowledge to raise cattle under optimum management and environmental conditions."
 This requires recertification every three years, although we typically attend educational events that keeps our certification updated more regularly.